celery/celery/docs/getting-started/first-steps-with-celery.rst

-All Celery tasks are classes that inherits from the :class:`~clery.task.base.Task` class.
+All Celery tasks are classes that inherits from the :class:`~celery.task.base.Task` class.
 In this example we're using a decorator that wraps the add function in an appropriate class for us automatically.